znsio/specmatic-documentation/download.md

 </dependency>
 ```

-### Deprecation Notice
+## NOTE: Group ID `in.specmatic` has moved to `io.specmatic`

-The artifact under group ID `in.specmatic` is now deprecated and will no longer receive updates.
+Updates will no longer be available under the deprecated Group ID `in.specmatic`,
-We kindly request that you update your dependencies to use the new group ID `io.specmatic` instead.
+We kindly request that you update your dependencies to use the new Group ID `io.specmatic` instead.